-For UK residents who are intending on driving abroad or drive outside of the UK from the 1st January 2021, we have pulled together the important information which will hopefully help you to understand what you may be required to take with you or steps you might need to undertake.
+For UK residents who are intending on driving abroad or drive outside of the UK (or anyone from outside the EU) from the 1st January 2021, we have pulled together the important information which will hopefully help you to understand what you may be required to take with you or steps you might need to undertake.

 Check how long is left on your passport

 You will need at least six months left on your passport before it expires, and it will need to be less than 10 years old or you might not be able to travel.
 The new rules do not apply when travelling to Ireland.
 Read more on travelling to the EU after Brexit here.

 Driving abroad on holiday

 You will need:

 You need to take your Great Britain or Northern Ireland driving licence with you to drive abroad.
 Check yours is still valid and renew your driving licence online if it’s expired or about to expire.
 You’ll need to apply to renew your licence at least a week before you travel.